Anne-Andresen/Anne-Andresen/README.md

 Hi, I’m @Anne-Andresen

-I use aritifical neurons 🤖 to help biological neurons 🧠, which are not doing well, become better!
+I use aritifical neurons 🤖 to help biological neurons 🧠, which are not doing well, feel better!

 PhD-student at Aarhus university and Danish center for particle therapy developing DL models for brain cancer research